Habitat for Humanity GTA

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Habitat for Humanity GTA’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of Habitat for Humanity Greater Toronto Area’s results and impact.

-Charity Intelligence has given Habitat for Humanity GTA a Fair impact rating for demonstrated impact per dollar.
+Charity Intelligence has rated Habitat for Humanity GTA as Fair based on demonstrated impact per dollar spent.

 Impact Rating: Fair